indeedeng/iwf/gen/iwfidl/docs/CommandRequest.md

 `func (o *CommandRequest) HasInterStateChannelCommands() bool`

 HasInterStateChannelCommands returns a boolean if a field has been set.

-### GetWaitForQueryAttributeChangeCommands

-`func (o *CommandRequest) GetWaitForQueryAttributeChangeCommands() []WaitForQueryAttributeChangeCommand`

-GetWaitForQueryAttributeChangeCommands returns the WaitForQueryAttributeChangeCommands field if non-nil, zero value otherwise.

-### GetWaitForQueryAttributeChangeCommandsOk

-`func (o *CommandRequest) GetWaitForQueryAttributeChangeCommandsOk() (*[]WaitForQueryAttributeChangeCommand, bool)`

-GetWaitForQueryAttributeChangeCommandsOk returns a tuple with the WaitForQueryAttributeChangeCommands field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWaitForQueryAttributeChangeCommands

-`func (o *CommandRequest) SetWaitForQueryAttributeChangeCommands(v []WaitForQueryAttributeChangeCommand)`

-SetWaitForQueryAttributeChangeCommands sets WaitForQueryAttributeChangeCommands field to given value.

-### HasWaitForQueryAttributeChangeCommands

-`func (o *CommandRequest) HasWaitForQueryAttributeChangeCommands() bool`

-HasWaitForQueryAttributeChangeCommands returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)